 Browsing epicurean stores is for many an unashamed pleasure.
 One place that is sure to satisfy your deli desires is Pegna, a historic food store only a few steps from the Duomo in Florence.

 Set in an impressive 15th-century vaulted building, it has been welcoming connoisseurs through its doors since 1860.
-Fill your basket with top-quality prosciutto, cheeses, olives, chocolates and fine wines from the well-stocked shelves and chilled counters or let the concierge at Belmond Villa San Michele arrange a personal shopping trip with an expert, who will help you pick out top Tuscan delicacies or select tasty ingredients for a picnic by the Arno.
+Fill your basket with top-quality prosciutto, cheeses, olives, chocolates and fine wines from the well-stocked shelves and chilled counters or let the concierge at Villa San Michele, A Belmond Hotel, Florence arrange a personal shopping trip with an expert, who will help you pick out top Tuscan delicacies or select tasty ingredients for a picnic by the Arno.

 Caffeine lovers, prepare to go “aah” as you enter Caffè Girani, a Venetian coffee company near St Mark’s Square that has been honing its roasting skills since 1928.
 A key trading port on the Spice Road, Venice was one of the first places in Europe to introduce and roast coffee beans in the 1600s.
 Locals and visitors alike come here to buy the smooth, aromatic blends crafted from arabica and robusta beans by mother-and-daughter team Gigliola and Roberta, the latest Girani family members to manage the business.